 John and Jane Doe claim this never happened and were told the school would investigate the sexual assault.

-Jane Does says investigation into her daughter’s assault then stopped.
+Jane Doe says the investigation into her daughter’s assault then stopped.
 She claims she attempted to get information and was told the school’s investigation could not be completed until the police investigation was complete.

-The parents say they sent Superintendent Mike Looney a letter through their attorney in late March, requesting a status update about the information.
+The parents say they sent Superintendent Mike Looney a letter through their attorney in late March, requesting a status update.
 The lawsuit claims Looney responded through the school district’s attorney a week later, providing documents “relating to the school’s investigation of the sexual assault.
 The response failed to provide any information regarding the status of the investigation.”

-The lawsuit goes on to claim surveillance video of the time and date of Janie’s assault was deleted, and she continued to see him at school and was reportedly harassed by JJ and his friends.
+The lawsuit goes on to claim surveillance video from the time and date of Janie’s assault was deleted, and she continued to see JJ at school and was reportedly harassed by JJ and his friends.

 The student’s parents are now suing, saying the investigation still wasn’t complete by summer break and Independence High “has failed to make immediate and appropriate action to investigate or otherwise determine what occurred.”

-John and Jane Doe accuse the school board of failing to following policies and procedures set forth by their Anti-Harassment Policy and that the policy fails to comply with the requirements of Title X.
+John and Jane Doe accuse the school board of failing to following policies and procedures set forth by their Anti-Harassment Policy and they claim the policy fails to comply with the requirements of Title X.

 The parents demand a jury trial into the matter.

-News 2 reached out Dr. Looney who said by phone he’s aware of the allegations and has not been served with the lawsuit and cannot comment.
+News 2 reached out Dr. Looney who said by phone he’s aware of the allegations but has not been served with the lawsuit and cannot comment.